hoplaahei/hoplaahei.github.io/_posts/2015-05-16-why-I-use-Slackware.md

 ---
 layout: post
 published: true
-title: "Why Slackware's lack of dependency resolution isn't necessarily a bad thing"
+title: "Slackware: lack of dependency resolution is a feature"
 ---